Jass-Noor2012/ErrorHandle/README.md

         a = _a;
     }

-    // Function to check an invariant using 'assert' function checkA() public view {
+    // Function to check an invariant using 'require' with a parameter function checkA(uint _valueToCheck) public view {
-        assert(a > 1); // This should always be true if setA is used correctly }
+        require(a > _valueToCheck, "The value of 'a' should be greater than the provided value.");
+    }

     // Function to check voting age using 'revert' function votingAge(uint _age) public pure {
         if (_age < 18) {
             revert("You are not eligible for voting as you are less than 18 years old.");
         }
     }
 }

 ```
 ## Executing program
 ### How to Run the Program